ADAC: Financial reports

-The club had a yield of €911 million (profit €25 million) in 2014; the ADAC holding company ADAC Beteiligungs- und Wirtschaftsdienst GmbH had a yield of €1,004 million (profit €84.9 million) in 2014.
+In 2014 the club had a yield of €911 million (profit €25 million) and the ADAC holding company ADAC Beteiligungs- und Wirtschaftsdienst GmbH had a yield of €1,004 million (profit €84.9 million).
+For the fiscal year 2019, ADAC e.V.'s earnings year from membership stood at €10.1 million.

-ADAC e.V. in 2019

-For fiscal year 2019, ADAC e.V.'s earnings year from membership stood at €10.1 million.
 Including financial and holdings earnings, the club's annual result was €43.7 million.
 In addition to the dividend paid out by ADAC SE, the legal entity reuniting all ADAC commercial activities, continuous membership growth, and an efficiency program positively impacted the annual result.

-Thanks to the continued positive development of membership numbers, ADAC e.V.'s income from membership fees and the co-financing of membership benefits grew by €22.6 million from the previous year to reach €836.3 million in 2019.
+In 2019, ADAC e.V.'s income from membership fees and the co-financing of membership benefits grew by €22.6 million from the previous year to reach €836.3 million.
 As in previous years, the bulk of this income (€631 million) was spent on assistance services.
 At the end of 2020, ADAC e.V. had 20.2 million members.